ska-telescope/ska-tango-testing/docs/src/guide/integration/custom_queries_and_assertions.rst

 predicates depends on the complexity of the logic you need to implement and the context where you are doing it.
 If you need a simple shortcut to get events that match a specific criterion, predicates are the way to go.
-If you need more complex logic that go beyond simple filtering, or you are implementing some sort of structured test harness (e.g., that deals with synchronisation) probably queries are the best choice, as they provide a more structured and customisable way to interact with the tracer
+If you need more complex logic that goes beyond simple filtering, or you are implementing some sort of structured test harness (e.g., that deals with synchronisation) probably queries are the best choice, as they provide a more structured and customisable way to interact with the tracer